Not in Front of the Children (TV series): Radio adaptation

-A radio adaptation of the programme was broadcast on BBC Radio 2 in 1969 and 1970, with Wendy Craig and Francis Matthews in the leading roles.
+With the television show proving popular, a radio adaptation of the programme was broadcast on BBC Radio 2 in 1969 and 1970, with Wendy Craig and Francis Matthews in the leading roles.
 Charlotte Mitchell was Mary, Roberta Tovey was Trudi and Hugo Keith-Johnston played Robin.
 The scripts were adapted from the TV scripts by Richard Waring.
 Since 2015 both series have been broadcast on BBC Radio 4 Extra.

 DVD release

 The eight surviving episodes were released on DVD for the first time on Monday, 8 September 2014.